 - Played rather straight in the French comic book Les 5 Mondes de Sylfeline.
-The human heroine, Sylfeline, is reared by Douniais (basically pudgy gnomes) and believes to be one of them until told the truth on her sixteenth birthday...despite being twice as tall as her adoptive parents (and five-fingered unlike the four-fingered Douniais).
+The human heroine, Sylfeline, is reared by Douniais (basically pudgy gnomes) and believes herself to be one of them until told the truth on her sixteenth birthday...despite being twice as tall as her adoptive parents (and five-fingered unlike the four-fingered Douniais).

 - One series of comics involved Garfield being stuck up a tree and encountering a cat who was adopted by squirrels.

-- One gag in the German comic Nicht Lustig had a penguin mother tell her adopted giraffe son the harsh, yet so very obvious, truth.
-In the background, a naked human man can be seen thinking, "Wow, poor guy".
+- One gag in the German comic Nicht Lustig has a penguin mother tell her adopted giraffe son the harsh, yet so very obvious, truth.
+In the background, a naked human man can be seen thinking, "Wow, poor guy."

 - In Empath: The Luckiest Smurf, Empath among the Psyches during his early years, before he found out that he was really a Smurf.
 He and the other Psyches were led to believing that he was merely a "prototype Psyche".

 - Gensokyo 20XX:

 - Later on in the series, we seem to have this with Marisa, who, according to Ren, doesn't seem to know or care that she was adopted by two kitsune.

 - In Foundling (branch off), Reimu doesn't seem to notice or think much about being taken in by youkai.
 However, she was too young to understand otherwise.